Restaurant Marketing Plan: A Step-by-Step Guide (With Strategies for Any Budget)

 - How will your ideal customer feel after dining with you (content, relaxed, etc.)?

-Talkin’ Tacos, a Mexican restaurant based in Miami, has a different type of customers.
-Young, vibrant, trendy, hip.
-So their brand meets those expectations with vivid colors (neon green, and black), bold Mexican art and club music in-store.
+- Talkin’ Tacos: A Mexican restaurant based in Miami with a different type of customers—young, vibrant, trendy, hip.
+So their brand meets those expectations with vivid colors (neon green and black), bold Mexican art and club music in-store.
 They sell trendy dishes (birria tacos and even birria ramen) that appeal to younger people.
-As a result, they’ve from from $4,000 to $12,000 in direct online sales.
+As a result, they’ve gone from $4,000 to $12,000 in direct online sales.

 - Specific: Increase new online orders coming from Google (Our data shows Google drives 10-15x more first-time sales for restaurants than social media).